isaaclyman/SpitScript/README.md

 You push yourself away from the table.
 "Excuse me," you say.
 "I'm not hungry any more."
 You tear yourself away from a sea of staring eyes and run to the bathroom.

-It would be so easy to give up on your dreams, sign a record deal and spend the rest of your life in the studio, dropping truth.
+It would be so easy to give up on your dreams, sign a record deal and spend the rest of your life dropping truth in the studio.
 But something inside of you says *no*.
 You were meant to be a programmer.

 Well, **SpitScript is here for you.**

-## What is SpitScript?
+### What is SpitScript?
 SpitScript is a transpiler.
 It transforms a special set of words common in rap music to JavaScript.
 Its lexical structure is identical to JavaScript and it's easy to learn.

-## What is the purpose of SpitScript?
+### What is the purpose of SpitScript?
 SpitScript allows you to write JavaScript that looks like rap lyrics.
 Finally, you can code to your heart's content regardless of the location -- everyone will think you're just writing a slightly incoherent rap song.

 For example, the following SpitScript program prints the first ten Fibonacci numbers to the console: